 Even if you don’t recognize the name “Phil Tippett,” you’ve almost certainly seen some of his work or techniques in action.
 The VFX legend has helped create iconic visuals seen in the likes of Star Wars, Jurassic Park, Dragonslayer, RoboCop, Starship Troopers, and many many more.
-And now, after tinkering away at a passion project for over thirty years, the famed dinosaur supervisor has delivered one his most impressive filmmaking feats yet: Mad God.
+And now, after tinkering away at a passion project on and off for over thirty years, the famed dinosaur supervisor has delivered one his most impressive filmmaking feats yet: Mad God.

 Now, as much as I loved it, I’m positive that Mad God won’t be for everyone.
 The feature-length film is a stop-motion descent into a hellish realm filled with macabre landscapes and grotesque monstrosities.
 It’s often disturbing, sometimes gets too gross, but the immaculate technical prowess displayed throughout the movie is astonishing.
 The long-destroyed cities, horrifying dungeons, and everything else is as impressive in scope as it is twisted and horrifying.